-God has established three institutions - and only three.
-The Jaycees, Kiwanis, Toastmasters, even the Booster Club may be fine organizations.
+The Jaycees, The Kiwanis, The Toastmasters, even The Booster Club are fine organizations.
 But none of them are divinely inspired.
 They're human inventions.

-There are only three God-ordained institutions...
+There are only three God-ordained institutions.
 In Genesis 2 God established marriage and family.
 In Acts 2 He birthed the church.

-And in Genesis 9 He originated human government

-When Noah exited the Ark, God gave basic principles to humans so we could rule themselves.

-Before the global flood, God saw enough anarchy, chaos, and unbridled evil in the world to be convinced that man needed some form of self-rule to avoid another judgment... so God instituted government.
+And in Genesis 9 He originated government.
+Before the global flood, God saw enough anarchy and unbridled evil to decide that humans needed a form of selfrule.
+As soon as Noah walked off the Ark, God instituted human government.

-Our Lord Jesus also affirmed the role of human government.
-In Matthew 22:21, Jesus laid out humanity's dual responsibility, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."
-Our lives belong to God, but we also have an obligation to the earthly government.
+Later, Jesus affirmed the role of government.
+In Matthew 22:21 our Lord made the most remarkable and influential political statement in all of history.
+Jesus declared, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."
+He reiterated our dual responsibility.
+Our lives belong to God, but we also have a duty to earthly government.

-And now 25 years later Paul was still chewing on the ramifications of Jesus' statement.
-His phraseology in verse 7 even sounds like Jesus.
-Romans 13 explains the Christian's duty to both God and country.
+And now 25 years after Jesus' statement, Paul is still chewing on its ramifications.
+In fact, his phrasing in verse 7 even sounds like Jesus.
+In Romans 13 Paul explains the Christian's duty to both God and country.

-The chapter begins, "Let every soul be subject to the governing authorities.
+Verse 1, "Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God."
-And the key word, "the authorities that exist."
+And the key word is "the authorities that exist."

-It's not just that government in general is God's idea, but the rulers that currently "exist" are there as a result of God's determination.
+It's not just that ideal government is God's idea, but the rulers that currently "exist" are there as a result of God's determination.
 You thought the president, and governor, and congressman were elected, but God is sovereign.
 He is behind the scenes pulling the strings.

 God is the one who ultimately sets up and brings down administrations.
-Though He disapproves of their evil, this means God allowed the Hitlers, and Stalins, and Sadaams - as well as, the Bushs and Obamas and Trumps - to rise to power.
+This means that though He disapproves of their evil, God allows the Hitlers, and Stalins, and Saddams, as well as the Obamas, Trumps and Bidens to rise to power.
 God has His reasons.

-After the Babylon's wicked despot, Nebuchadnezzar, sacked the holy city of Jerusalem, the Prophet Jeremiah still referred to him as "God's Servant."
-God orchestrates the political stage for His own purposes.
+After Babylon's wicked despot, Nebuchadnezzar, sacked the holy city of Jerusalem, the Prophet Jeremiah still called him, "God's Servant."
+God manipulates the political stage for His eternal purpose.